mdn/content/files/en-us/web/api/webgpu_api/index.md

 The shaders mentioned above are sets of instructions processed by the GPU.
 WebGPU shaders are written in a low-level Rust-like language called [WebGPU Shader Language](https://gpuweb.github.io/gpuweb/wgsl/) (WGSL).

-There are several different ways in which you could architect a WebGPU app, but the process will contain the following steps:
+There are several different ways in which you could architect a WebGPU app, but the process will likely contain the following steps:

 1. [Create shader modules](#create_shader_modules): Write your shader code in WGSL and package it into one or more shader modules.
 2. [Get and configure the canvas context](#get_and_configure_the_canvas_context): Get the `webgpu` context of a `<canvas>` element and configure it to receive information on what graphics to render from your GPU logical device.
 This step is not necessary if your app has no graphical output, such as one that only uses compute pipelines.
 3. [Create resources containing your data](#create_a_buffer_and_write_our_triangle_data_into_it): The data that you want processed by your pipelines needs to be stored in GPU buffers or textures to be accessed by your app.
-4. [Create pipelines](#define_and_create_the_render_pipeline): Define pipeline descriptors that describe the desired pipelines in detail, including the required data structure, shaders, and resource layouts, then create pipelines from them.
+4. [Create pipelines](#define_and_create_the_render_pipeline): Define pipeline descriptors that describe the desired pipelines in detail, including the required data structure, bindings, shaders, and resource layouts, then create pipelines from them.
 Our basic demos only contain a single pipeline, but non-trivial apps will usually contain multiple pipelines for different purposes.
 5. [Run a compute/rendering pass](#running_a_rendering_pass): This involves a number of substeps:
    1. Create a command encoder that can encode a set of commands to be passed to the GPU to execute.
-   2. Create a pass encoder object on which commands can be directly issued.
+   2. Create a pass encoder object on which compute/render commands are issued.
    3. Run commands to specify which pipelines to use, what buffer(s) to get the required data from, how many drawing operations to run (in the case of render pipelines), etc.
    4. Finalize the command list and encapsulate it in a command buffer.
    5. Submit the command buffer to the GPU via the logical device's command queue.

-In the sections below, we will examine a basic render pipeline demo, to allow you to explore what a pipeline requires.
+In the sections below, we will examine a basic render pipeline demo, to allow you to explore what it requires.
 Later on, we'll also examine a [basic compute pipeline](#basic_compute_pipeline) example, looking at how it differs from the render pipeline.

 ## Basic render pipeline